Sale is Ending soon!

 A Tea Example

-To help you understand better why rich-nutrient and well-maintained soil is so important to coffee, I will give you a parallel example regarding tea.
+To help you understand better why rich, nutrient-rich, and well-maintained soil is so important to coffee, I will give you a parallel example regarding tea.

-The soil climate is improved, moisture is better retained and the natural fertilizer is regulated.
-A particularly desirable side effect: the tea becomes more aromatic and sweeter.
+The soil climate is improved, moisture is better retained, and the natural fertilizer is regulated.
+A particularly desirable side effect is that the tea becomes more aromatic and sweeter.

-These elements then translate to individually amazing coffee aromas and flavours that are unique to the region and sometimes the farm that the coffee grew in.
+These elements then translate to individually amazing coffee aromas and flavors that are unique to the region and sometimes the farm that the coffee grew in.

 Soil Quality in large Coffee Plantations